The Complete Guide

 These professionals also work within schools, local governments and other public entities.
 They may also work for the military and Veterans Affairs (VA) and can work anywhere in the world on American military bases and facilities.

-Next, it’s a good idea to get a little experience under your belt before pounding the proverbial pavement looking for a paying job.
-The good news is a good certification program will include an externship where you’ll get real experience working in the industry to figure out exactly where your skillset fits the best!
+Next, it’s a good idea to get a little experience under your belt before hitting the job market to look for the job that works best for you.
+The good news is a good certification program will include an externship where you’ll get real-world experience, working in the industry to understand which skill set is needed and to figure out exactly where your skillset fits the best!

 Frequently Asked Questions